 Fabrica La Aurora

 Still walking down Hidalgo, you’ll cross the river and see iron sculptures of horses at the entrance to Fabrica La Aurora.
 Once a textile mill, today it is a collection of art galleries, shops and studios.
 Prices are much higher here, but it’s worth a visit even if your budget is miniscule just to admire large scale paintings, glass sculptures and light works.
+Some of the artists are known internationally like one of our favorites, Moyshen M. You can also find some of their artwork on the Saatchi Art Collection website.

 Cultural Center Ignacio Ramirez also known as Belles Artes